Flaque/filet/README.md

 #### Creating temporary directories:
 ```
+func TestFoo(t *testing.T) {
-err_1 := filet.TmpDir("") // Creates a temporary dir with no parent directory
+  filet.TmpDir(t, "") // Creates a temporary dir with no parent directory
-err_2 := filet.TmpDir("myPath") // Creates a temporary dir at `myPath`
+  filet.TmpDir(t, "myPath") // Creates a temporary dir at `myPath`
+}
 ```

 #### Creating temporary files:
 ```
+func TestFoo(t *testing.T) {
-err_1 := filet.TmpFile("", "") // Creates a temporary file with no parent dir
+  filet.TmpFile(t, "", "") // Creates a temporary file with no parent dir

   // Creates a temporary file with string "some content"
-err_2 := filet.TmpFile("", "some content")
+  filet.TmpFile(t, "", "some content")

   // Creates a temporary file with string "some content"
-err_2 := filet.TmpFile("myDir", "some content")
+  filet.TmpFile(t, "myDir", "some content")
+}
 ```

 #### Cleaning up after yourself: